beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 Journaling just requires a notebook or a laptop.

-I think these context-independent habits are good to keep for keeping a good baseline for physical, psychological and mental health but I do believe to achieve any serious progress in your goals you'll really need a good environment and form context-dependent habits.
+These context-independent habits are good to keep for keeping a good baseline for physical, psychological and mental health but I do believe to achieve any serious progress in your goals you'll really need a good environment and form context-dependent habits.

 I moved to Manila for college and there I really learned to program.
 The environment was more than 10x better than high school especially since my course was tech-related (MIS - Management Information Systems -- a fancy way to say Management + IT).